Play3rZer0/Bitcoin-BTC-Total-Supply/README.md

 The purpose of this project is to calculate the actual total supply of Bitcoin, which many assume is 21 million bitcoins.
 That is actually not the exact number, and that requires some explanation.

-1. Bitcoin does not use decimals in division, it uses integer math.
+<b>1.
+Bitcoin does not use decimals in division, it uses integer math.</b>

 Integer Division in the Protocol